obscure

 Searching the site for clues, Dillehays's team was unable to find any non-Moche military artifacts.
 It could only mean one thing.
 The Moche had been fighting amongst themselves.

-the power or right to direct or control someone or something
+Noun the power or right to direct or control someone or something

 authority